chrysn/aiocoap/README.rst

 When application/link-format typed resources (`RFC 6690`_) are supposed to be used, the `link_header`_ module is required as well.
-When the respective code paths are used without the module, an `ImportError` will be raised, or a `5.00` status code will be returned.
+When the respective code paths are used without the module, an ``ImportError`` will be raised, or a 5.00 status code will be returned.
+Python modules that implement servers or use discovery with aiocoap should declare a dependency on ``'aiocoap[linkheader]'`` instead of ``'aiocoap'``.

 .. _Python: https://www.python.org/
 .. _asyncio: https://pypi.python.org/pypi/asyncio